 As part of our inland litter cleans, we use the data you collect to track rubbish back to its source.
 Your survey results are then used to find solutions to ocean pollution and to campaign for measures to bring positive change.

-Taking part is simple and you can make a difference wherever you are in the UK.
+Taking part is simple and you can conduct a clean at any time of year.
+You can make a difference wherever you are in the UK.

 How to take part